Mark Ella: After rugby

 Ella is now a director of the Sports and Entertainment Group.
 In 2005 he was honoured as one of the inaugural five inductees into the Australian Rugby Union Hall of Fame.
 In 1997 he was inducted into the International Rugby Hall of Fame.

 In 2007 he published his eponymous autobiography, co-written with journalist Bret Harris.

-In January 2010 Ella commenced work with the Port Macquarie-Hastings Council as sports and death manager.
+In January 2010 Ella commenced work with the Port Macquarie-Hastings Council as sports and events manager.
+He left the role to return to a coaching role with the Wallabies in October of the same year.

 Ella works at NITV, Australia's free-to-air Indigenous television station.
 In 2011 he became Executive Producer and Head of NITV Sport, where "highlighting Indigenous sporting achievement has been a driving force behind the ...
-Barefoot Sports [program]."
+Barefoot Sports program."

 In July 2021, Ella agreed to donate his collection of five jerseys from the famous 1984 Wallabies grand slam tour to the Australian Rugby Museum, which is currently in development.

 Recognition

 In On a Wing and a Prayer former Australian winger David Campese called Ella "the best rugby player I have ever known or seen."
-This was a contention he reiterated in My Game Your Game by calling Ella, "The greatest player I have ever seen, or had the pleasure of playing alongside."
+He reiterated this contention in My Game Your Game by calling Ella, "The greatest player I have ever seen, or had the pleasure of playing alongside."

-In 1984 Australian fullback Roger Gould rated Ella "with Brendan Moon as the best Australian player I’ve seen."
-Michael Hawker, who played with Ella at inside centre said that "Mark Ella was one of the greatest players– or probably the greatest player– I’ve ever seen."
+During the 1984 Australia rugby union tour of Britain and Ireland, Australian fullback Roger Gould rated Ella "with Brendan Moon as the best Australian player I've seen."
+Michael Hawker, who played with Ella at inside centre said, "Mark Ella was one of the greatest players– or probably the greatest player– I've ever seen."
 He also contended that Ella changed precepts on how the game could be played.
-Simon Poidevin wrote in For Love Not Money that, "Mark Ella remains the most talented Rugby player I have ever seen."
+Simon Poidevin wrote in For Love Not Money that, "Mark Ella remains the most talented rugby player I have ever seen."
+In 2024, Poidevin was quoted saying, "Mark Ella was the most naturally talented player I either played with or against – Mark didn’t like training hard but on the field, he was a genius who tackled superbly and bamboozled opposition defences with magic hands and incredible vision.
+As a backrower, it was always the best idea to hang close to Mark in attack as he could make you look really good with his offloads."